-Adafruit is based in NYC, delivers fast, and has many components and modules that work well for this class.
+Adafruit is based in NYC and has many components and modules that work well for this class.
 A ground-based shipment from Adafruit will often arrive before a two-day shipment from other retailers.
-Their customer service on shipments is excellent, and their tutorials are quite good too.
+Their customer service on shipments is good, and their tutorials are quite good too.

 Seeed Studio has some really interesting components.
 They ship large orders free from Shenzen, China, but shipping isn’t always fast that way.
 You can pay for expedited shipping though.